Harold C. Simmons Comprehensive Cancer Center

 SCCC Facility Dog

 We are thrilled to have Tia as a part of our team at Simmons Cancer Center.
 She offers a unique and invaluable element to the care we provide.
-Whether you're here for treatment, visiting a loved one, or working hard to help our patients, Tia is always ready to brighten your day.
+Whether you're here receiving treatment, visiting a loved one, or working hard to help our patients, Tia is always ready to brighten your day.